0x80dev/0x80dev/README.md

 *   🖥️  See my portfolio at [Change this later](http://a)
 *   🧠  I'm currently learning cyber security
 *   👥  I'm looking to collaborate on Anything really!
-*   💬  Ask me about Im secretly a 10x developer...
+*   💬  Ask me about that im actually  Im secretly a 10x developer...

   ## My stack!
 <p align="left">